raynierarca11/honor-of-conduct/README.md

 Additionally, The Project and its core members reserve the right to ban or otherwise disable the account(s) of users in defiance of this code of conduct or for any other reason they see fit.sigh

 sigh
-Finish the Project on time.
+Finish the Project on time.  sigjh
 ..